renatolond/mastodon-twitter-poster/README.md

 To start the project locally, you can do `foreman start` which will start both the webserver and the daemons.
 Or you can take a look at the procfile to start each of them separately (if you don't want the web interface to be accessible, for instance).

 ## Experimental Content Warning recognition
 When posting from Twitter to Mastodon the Crossposter tries to detect content warnings in the tweets and post them over to Mastodon.
+The detected CW takes precedence over the default twitter one if exists.
 Some formats are supported and more can be added in the future, but currently, this are the ones that will be recognized:

 ```
 CW: content warning